-All seven areas of learning and development outlined above are important and inter-connected.
+All seven areas of learning and development outlined above are important and interconnected.
 The areas are delivered through a balance of adult-led and child-initiated learning opportunities.
 Within each area there are Early Learning Goals (ELG's) that summarise the knowledge, understanding and skills that children should have gained by the end of the EYFS.
-Monitoring and Implementation.
-The Policy will be reviewed and monitored on an ongoing basis by the Individual School Leadership Team, Local Governing Body and the MAT Leadership Team.